Colleges With The Best Alumni Networks

 Which alumni network will be able to help in your field/region?

-One might assume that the colleges recruited at most heavily by a premier tech companies such as Microsoft or Apple would be the usual suspects: Stanford, MIT, Berkley, Harvard, etc. Yet in reality, Redmond, Washington-based Microsoft plucks the majority of their employees from places such as nearby University of Washington, Washington State, and Western Washington University.
-Apple, located in the heart of Silicon Valley draws a large portion of its workforce from nearby San Jose State and the University of Texas-Austin.
+One might assume that the colleges recruited at most heavily by premier tech companies such as Microsoft or Apple would be the usual suspects: Stanford, MIT, Berkeley, Harvard, etc. Yet in reality, Redmond, Washington-based Microsoft plucks the majority of their employees from places such as nearby University of Washington, Washington State, and Western Washington University.
+Apple, located in the heart of Silicon Valley draws a large portion of its workforce from nearby San Jose State and the University of Texas at Austin.

 The world of Wall Street finance is similarly surprising.
-LinkedIn ranks Rutgers University right up there with The Ivies and a host of more-selective liberal arts schools in terms of career outcomes in the finance industry.
+Rutgers University is right up there with The Ivies and a host of more-selective liberal arts schools in terms of career outcomes in the finance industry.
 With a large alumni base and close proximity to New York City, aspiring financial workers may be better served at Rutgers than a more prestigious school in a different region of the country.
+Visit our Dataverse for a complete list of Wall Street Feeder Schools.

 CT’s Bottom Line: During the college selection process, give careful consideration to the strength of an alumni network in your future career field and geographic region.
 No matter where you attend school, connecting with alumni in your area of career interest is a solid investment of your time and energy that can pay dividends upon graduation.